breeezzz/local-bitcoins-api/README.md

 - `update_prices(price_equation, trade_type)` - Updates all price equations for ads of a given type.
 Returns an array of responses from each call of the `edit_ad` function
 - `delete_ad(ad_id)` - Unofficial API function for deleting an ad by passing the ad_id number
 - `delete_ads(start, end)` - Unofficial API function for deleting multiple ads from a start ad_id number (default 0) to an end ad_id number (default 'inf').
 Returns an array of responses in the form `{'success': [1 or 0][, 'deleted_id': ad_id, 'error': error]}`
+- `edit_ad_html(ad_id, edits_dict)` - Unofficial API function for editing aspects of ads not yet covered by the official API.
+Pass in an ad ID number and a dictionary of field names to edit.
+These can be found by viewing the source of the edit ad page and are in the form `ad-field_name`.

 ##OKPay API